Get insider access

 Value for price beaten by

-The TCL Q6/Q650G QLED is TCL's budget Q-series TV in 2023, sitting below the TCL Q7/Q750G QLED and TCL QM8/QM850G QLED, and above the cheaper TCL Q5/Q550G QLED.
-It's a simpler TV than its more expensive siblings, so it's better suited for someone who doesn't need any advanced features or capabilities.
+The TCL Q6/Q650G QLED is TCL's budget Q-series TV in 2023, sitting below the TCL Q7/Q750G QLED and TCL QM8/QM850G QLED but above the cheaper TCL Q5/Q550G QLED.
+It's a simpler TV than its more expensive siblings, so it's better suited for those who don't need any advanced features or capabilities.
 The TV has three HDMI 2.0 bandwidth ports with variable refresh rate (VRR) support and supports TCL's Game Accelerator 120 feature for up to 1440p @ 120Hz gaming, which it achieves through resolution halving.
 It supports Dolby Vision HDR and HDR10+ advanced video formats and can pass through some Dolby and DTS advanced audio formats.
 It uses the popular and easy-to-use Google operating system.
-It doesn't have hands-free voice control, but its remote has an integrated microphone through which you can interact with Google Assistant and Amazon Alexa.
-It has built-in Chromecast, so you can seamlessly stream your shows using your phone.
-It's available in 4 sizes: 55, 65, 75, and 85 inches.
+While it doesn't have hands-free voice control, its remote has an integrated microphone through which you can interact with Google Assistant and Amazon Alexa.
+It also has Chromecast built-in, so you can seamlessly stream your shows using your phone.
+It's available in four sizes: 55, 65, 75, and 85 inches.

 Our Verdict